 Yet I decided to go there this time.
-It was only because I wanted to take my 7 year old to a Disney Land, and the closest one for us was located in Hong Kong.
+It was only because I wanted to take my 7-year-old to a Disney Land, and the closest one for us was located in Hong Kong.

 Day 3: I explored the city a bit.
 I also learned to say ‘Good Morning’ in local lingo (sounds somewhat like ‘Jo Son’).
-Though my travel agent had warned me that locals would not be very friendly towards Indians (and I can understand why, given that we are not a well mannered lot while traveling), I found them very helpful.
+Though my travel agent had warned me that locals would not be very friendly towards Indians (and I can understand why, given that we are not a well-mannered lot while travelling), I found them very helpful.
 There was an instance where one of the locals patiently explained the best route to Avenue of Stars to me, even though he was visibly in a hurry to rush off somewhere.
-Thanks to me, he missed his bus, and probably had to wait another half hour to catch the next bus.
-By the way, I think every single person in HongKong has an iPhone – I got to make some apps in Mandarin/ Cantonese.
-I visited the Golden Bauhinia Square, the Peak (Peak is where Madame Tussuads Wax museum is), and Avenue of Stars.
+Thanks to me, he missed his bus and probably had to wait another half hour to catch the next bus.
+By the way, I think every single person in Hong Kong has an iPhone – I got to make some apps in Mandarin/ Cantonese.
+I visited the Golden Bauhinia Square, the Peak (Peak is where Madame Tussaud’s Wax museum is), and the Avenue of Stars.
 Later I went to Night Market, did some Indian style bargaining and bought a few souvenirs and gifts.
-I found HongKong very expensive for shopping.
+I found Hong Kong very expensive for shopping.
 That night I saw the Harmony of lights show from Avenue of Stars.